-This course allows the student to apply what they have learned in the curriculum to in an ambulance or healthcare facility under the direct supervision of a preceptor.
+This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
 Through the externship experience, the student gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
 The externship work performed, is not to be paid.